olli1337/DotNetApp/README.md

 The project consists of separate front-end and back-end implementations.
 These can be run and debugged separately.

 ### Front-end
- * Start in debug mode
+ * Start in debug mode:
     * Navigate to /Client-App and run "npm start"
     * In case of errors try running "npm i"

 ### Back-end
- * Start in debug mode
+ * Start in debug mode:
    * Navigate to /API and run "dotnet watch run"
    * In case of errors try running "dotnet restore"